Claughton, Merseyside: Administrative history

-On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Claughton, transfer from Cheshire to the nascent county of Merseyside.
+On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Claughton, transfer from Cheshire to the new county of Merseyside.

 Geography

 Claughton is in the north-eastern part of the Wirral Peninsula, approximately 4 km south-south-east of the Irish Sea at Wallasey, 8.5 km east-north-east of the Dee Estuary at Caldy and 3 km west of the River Mersey at Woodside.
 Claughton is situated on the eastern side of Bidston Hill, with the shops and college on the A5027 road at an elevation of 25-36 m above sea level.

 Governance

 Claughton is within the parliamentary constituency of Birkenhead.
 The current Member of Parliament is Mick Whitley, a Labour representative.
 He has been the MP since 2019.

 At local government level, the area is incorporated into the Claughton Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.
 The most recent local elections took place on 6 May 2021.